Social Work, B.A.

 * See lower-division General Education list for university approved courses.
 Each prerequisite must be completed with a minimum C grade CR/NC grades are not acceptable.
 A GPA of 2.7 or above is required in the eight prerequisite courses.

-Students may apply for upper-division social work major status in the Social Work Education Department office during the semester in which they expect to successfully complete the above prerequisite requirements.
-Approval will be contingent upon satisfactory fulfillment of these requirements.
+Students may enroll in upper-division social work major status in the Social Work Education Department office upon successful completion of the above prerequisite requirements.
+Eligibility for enrollment will be contingent upon satisfactory fulfillment of these requirements.

 Social Work, B.A.
 Requirements